 If you live too far away, that’s ok, we ship daily, offering our full lines of paints, sundries and accessories – store.fabfinisher.com.

-Our workshops are back in full swing – if you’re interested in a paint project, or need to get out for the evening, check out our Workshop Schedule, register online or stop in and visit.
+If you’re interested in a paint project, or need to get out for the evening, check out our Workshop Schedule, we’ve just added our summer schedule – register online or stop in and visit.